 The activity assay is also called von Willebrand factor ristocetin cofactor (vWF:RCo) activity.
 It is a functional assay that measures the ability of ristocetin to promote platelet aggregation in the presence of vWF.

 Laboratory findings in acquired von Willebrand syndrome (AVWS) are similar to those in von Willebrand disease (VWD) and may include decreased values for VWF:Ag, VWF:RCo, or FVIII.
-The VWF multimer distribution, which can be ordered as a separate test often shows a decrease in large multimers similar to that seen in type 2A VWD.
+The VWF multimer distribution, which can be ordered as a separate test often shows a decrease in large multimers similar to the pattern seen in type 2A VWD.

 In this case, the vWF antigen level was low, and the vWF activity even lower.
 In other words, the vWF:RCo/vWF:Ag ratio is reduced.
 A low vWF:RCo/vWF:Ag ratio is seen in hereditary type 2A VWD where there is a reduction in high molecular weigh VWF multimers.
-It is also low in many patients with acquired VWS, because they are too are deficient in high molecular weigh vWF multimers.
+It is also low in many patients with acquired VWS, because they are too are deficient in high molecular weight vWF multimers.

 What are important considerations in patients with acquired VWS (AVWS)?